-If you call and demand to speak directly to your vet, you may need to wait until the end of the day for your vet to call you back.
+If you call and need to speak directly to your vet, you may need to wait until the end of the day for your vet to call you back.
 Instead, your vet's office might have a staff member available to talk to you right away.
 Why not discuss your concerns with the veterinary technician first?

 Let the vet tech be a liaison between you and the vet in order to get answers faster.
 The tech might have an answer for you right away because he has been trained by the vet about their recommendations.
 Or, the tech might need to talk to the vet and get back to you with the vet's specific answers.
 They can also help expedite a call back from the vet.

 Every support staff member has been trained to act according to the veterinarian's preferences.
 They are acting as agents of the vets and they are there to help you.
 Please treat them with respect and communicate with them clearly.